coachpo/hypnotism/commands/5-implement.md

   - Optional but encouraged: append incremental status notes to `plan.steps[*]`, `tasks.items[*]`, and `testPlan.scenarios[*]`; never delete prior context.

 ## Tooling & Evidence Expectations
-- **MCP-first mandate:** Before running any local command, check `mcp/mcp_registry.md` for a capable tool and verify permissibility through `mcp/mcp_rules.md`.
-Document the rule ID or constraint evaluated in the payload when the choice is non-obvious.
+- **MCP-first mandate:** Before running any local command, consult `mcp/mcp_registry.md` and `mcp/mcp_rules.md`.
+Note the governing rule ID in the payload whenever the tooling choice is not obvious.
-- Log every MCP invocation (tool name, intent, inputs, artifact references, success/failure) inside `implementation.commands[*].mcpLog`.
-If a tool is unavailable or fails twice, record the failure reason, fallback action, and linked rule allowing the fallback.
+- Log every MCP invocation (tool, intent, inputs, artifacts, success/failure) in `implementation.commands[*].mcpLog`.
+If a tool is unavailable or fails twice, record the failure reason, fallback action, and the rule that allowed the fallback.
-- Desktop Commander remains the default for local file edits (`write_file`, `edit_block`), searches, listings, or shell processes.
-Persist the PID/command pairs so recovery flows can resume execution autonomously.
+- Use Desktop Commander for local edits (`write_file`, `edit_block`), searches, listings, or shell processes.
+Persist PID/command pairs so you can resume from an interrupted state.
-- IDE/LSP tooling handles semantic code navigation and modifications (workspace symbol search, call hierarchies, structural edits); reference the exact symbol path or file/line pairing in the payload evidence.
+- Lean on IDE/LSP tooling for semantic navigation (symbols, call hierarchies) and cite exact file+line references in the payload evidence.
-- DeepWiki / Context7 provide authoritative documentation lookups; capture doc versions, permalinks, and snippets (≤25 words) per lookup.
+- Pull authoritative documentation via DeepWiki / Context7; record doc versions, permalinks, and ≤25-word snippets per lookup.
-- `mcp-shrimp-task-manager` (or successor) keeps task statuses synchronized; mirror every task state change both in the tool and `tasks.items[*]`.
+- Keep `mcp-shrimp-task-manager` (or successor) mirrors in sync with `tasks.items[*]` whenever task status changes.
-- Execute lint/test/build commands exactly as captured in `testPlan.validationCommands`.
-When a command must be adapted (e.g., different fixture path), document the delta, rationale, and resulting artifacts.
+- Execute lint/test/build commands exactly as documented in `testPlan.validationCommands`.
+If you must adapt a command (fixture path, env var), capture the delta, rationale, and resulting artifacts.

 ## Compliance & Safety Protocol
 - Validate every intended action—especially writes, migrations, or external interactions—against `mcp/mcp_rules.md`.
 Abort or quarantine steps that violate scope, data boundaries, or security posture; annotate `implementation.changes` with the blocked rule reference and recommended remediation.
 - On recoverable failures, perform exactly one automated retry.
 After the second failure, mark the task as `blocked`, log diagnostics, and continue with the next unblocked task to maintain autonomous progress.
 - Preserve least-privilege: request elevated permissions only when a rule explicitly authorizes it and the payload documents the justification.
 Record who/what granted escalation and its duration.
 - Maintain chronological, append-only logs capturing timestamps, executor identity, MCP/local command identifiers, and resulting artifacts for auditability.

 ## Workflow
 1. **Intake & Environment Confirmation** – Parse `$ARGUMENTS` plus `handoff/payload.json` to assemble the dependency-ordered leaf task queue.
 Confirm `meta`, `plan`, `tasks`, and `testPlan` fields exist and are current; if any prerequisite is missing or stale, set the stage status to `blocked` and stop until upstream remediation is logged.
 Snapshot toolchain versions, lint/format rules, and environment variables; store the snapshot reference in `implementation.changes`.
 2. **Baseline Recon** – Rehydrate prior search context via Desktop Commander plus IDE/LSP indexing to detect upstream drift (new commits, config changes, feature flags).
 Capture file hashes, symbol signatures, or schema versions before editing and attach them to the relevant plan/test IDs in the payload.